tchristensen77/Resources/README.md

 This course teaches data analytics theory then goes into technical skills- excel, SQL, Tableau and R.

 [IBM Data Analyst Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) IBM's Data Analytics Course also available on Coursera.
-This course teach SQL, Congos and Python.
-Most of the course is focus on Python, and they expect learners to have a base level of Python before starting the certificate.
+This course teaches SQL, Congos and Python.
+Most of the course is focused on Python, and they expect learners to have a base level of Python before starting the certificate.

   ### :free: Free Resources